vliu15/dialogue-seq2seq/README.md

 # Sequence-to-Sequence Generative Dialogue Systems
-This is a PyTorch adaptation of the Transformer model in "[Attention is All You Need](https://arxiv.org/abs/1706.03762)" for dialogue-based memory systems.
-We borrow the Transformer encoder and decoder to encode input and generate response, respectively.
-The encoded input updates a hidden state in a simple RNN, which serves as a session memory.
-We train our dialogue system with the [Internet Argument Corpus v1](https://nlds.soe.ucsc.edu/iac).
+This is a Pytorch adaptation of the Transformer model in "[Attention is All You Need](https://arxiv.org/abs/1706.03762)" for memory-based generative dialogue systems.
+We borrow the Transformer encoder and decoder to encode decode individual responses.
+The encoded input updates a hidden state in an LSTM, which serves as a session memory.
+We train our dialogue system with the "[Internet Argument Corpus v1](https://nlds.soe.ucsc.edu/iac)".

 ## Transformer
-We borrow the code for the Transformer encoder and decoder from [this](https://github.com/jadore801120/attention-is-all-you-need-pytorch) repository.
+We adapt the code for the Transformer encoder and decoder from [this](https://github.com/jadore801120/attention-is-all-you-need-pytorch) repository.

 > The official Tensorflow Implementation can be found in: [tensorflow/tensor2tensor](https://github.com/tensorflow/tensor2tensor/blob/master/tensor2tensor/models/transformer.py).